 Whilst restricted content, like ebooks, checklists, whitepapers, infographics and videos aim to attract new subscribers, what about the existing subscribers?

 Send restricted content to your existing email list with the aim of re-activate them and move them along the buyer’s map.

 When you put your products on sale, this generally creates more engagement than all other types of email.
 The main reason is, that people who were hesitant to buy from you can now buy at a lower price.

-When you are in a such competitive market as in the dietary supplements, you must constantly stay ahead.
+When you are in such a competitive market as in the dietary supplements, you must constantly stay ahead.
 One of the ways to do that is to develop new products, like every six months or once every year.

-Send a new product launch sequence email to your existing subscribers, your past customers and people that haven’t engaged or abandoned their carts, creates excitement, and if you write the sequence correctly, you will create fans and hyper-responsive buyers.
+Send a new product launch sequence email to your existing subscribers, your past customers and people that haven’t engaged or abandoned their carts, create excitement, and if you write the sequence correctly, you will create fans and hyper-responsive buyers.

 In the same way, there are other email types that you could use to let customers know of how you are solving or plan to solving their problems.
 These are: